TobikoData/sqlmesh/docs/integrations/dbt.md

 > {% endif %}
 ```

+Note that you must use standard jinja macro notation rather than the special SQLMesh interval macros (e.g., `{{ start_ds }}` instead of `@start_ds`).

 For more information about how to use different time types or unique keys with incremental loads, refer to [incremental model kinds](../concepts/models/model_kinds.md).

-### Unit Tests
+## Unit Tests
 This is the same as sqlmesh unit tests...link to that.
 Yes, they go in the same folder as dbt tests (audits).

 ## Using Airflow
-First, configure SQLMesh to use Airflow as described in the [Airflow integrations documentation](./airflow.md).
+To use SQLMesh and dbt projects with Airflow, first configure SQLMesh to use Airflow as described in the [Airflow integrations documentation](./airflow.md).

 Then, add the following to `config.py` within the project root directory: